Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Experiments

-The results of the hyperparameter optimization using an L1 loss function are shown in Figure \ref{98A_hyperparams}.
-The chosen hyperparamters are as follows: model architecture is $\{200, 100\}$, the learning rate is $2.154*10^{-3}$, the dropout rate is $0.05$, the LDS kernel size is $17$, and $\sigma_{LDS}$ is $0.50$.
-These hyperparameters are used for both final models trained with L1 loss and quantile loss with the exception of two folds using quantile loss where a dropout rate of $0.50$ is used due to significant over fitting.
+The results of the hyperparameter optimization using the L1 loss function are shown in Figure \ref{98A_hyperparams}.
+The chosen hyperparamters are as follows: the model architecture is $(200, 100)$, the learning rate is $2.154 \cdot 10^{-3}$, the dropout rate is $0.05$, the LDS kernel size is $17$, and $\sigma_{LDS}$ is $0.50$.
+These hyperparameters are used for both final models trained with the L1 loss and quantile loss with the exception of two folds using quantile loss where a dropout rate of $0.50$ is used due to significant over fitting.

-The results for the stress functions are described in Table \ref{98A-stress-errors-table}.
-Graphically, we present a parity plot of the stress function in Figure \ref{98A_stress_parity_plot}.
+The results for the stress functions are described in Table \ref{98A-stress-errors-table} and a parity plot is shown in Figure \ref{98A_stress_parity_plot}.
 We emphasize that Figure \ref{98A_stress_parity_plot}'s model is trained using quantile loss and the point estimates presented are from $q_{\alpha=0.5}$.

 We present the results for peak accelerations in Table \ref{98A-peakG-errors-table}.
-We also examine each impact's $a(t)$ curve using the ensemble quantile model independently and averaged across impacts to calculate errors.
-We find $R^2 = 0.979$, quantile loss to be 194.8, ACD 68\% and 95\% PI to be 0.206 and 0.039, respectively.
+We also examine each impact's $a(t)$ curve using the ensemble the quantile model independently and averaged across impacts to calculate errors.
+We find $R^2 = 0.979$, quantile loss to be 194.8, ACD 68\% and 95\% CI to be 0.206 and 0.039, respectively.

 Finally, we map the material parameter space of 98A as a multiobjective optimization according to the loss function in (\ref{loss_func}).
 The results are shown in Figure \ref{98A_optimizaiton_plot}.